Sharkalien/Godot-Imp-Pogo-Ride-Minigame/README.md

 # Godot Imp Pogo Ride Minigame
-The pogo ride Flash game from Homestuck recreated in Godot (v3.4.4)
+The pogo ride Flash game from Homestuck recreated in Godot (v3.4.4, upgraded to v3.5.1)

 Currently a WIP.
 Play the game [here](https://miro.gg/pogo)!